barteqcz/NanoRDS/doc/fifo_command_list.md

 `VOL 100`

 ### `PTYN`
 Program Type Name.
-Used for broadcasting a more specific format identifier. `PTYN OFF` disables broadcasting the PTYN.
+Used for broadcasting a more specific format identifier.

 `PTYN CHR`